-Let’s get to it, starting with defining 5e’s death saves.
+Let’s get to it, starting with defining 5e’s death saves according to the rules as written.

 What is a Death Saving Throw?